Rolf-MP/simian-render/README.md

 1. Simian Portal configured to host your App
 2. A(ny) backend where your Simian Web App Python code is running as a web service

 For evaluation purposes a shared Simian Portal is available.
-[Render](https://render.com) allows for free deployment of Python code as a web service.
+[Render](https://render.com) allows for free deployment of Python code as a web service - directly from GitHub.

 ## Simian Portal
 1. Complete registration at [Simian Demo Portal](https://demo02.simiansuite.com/).